Video Production Tips

 - Look for opportunities to shoot match sequences: a wide shot of a professor teaching from the back of the room (wide) goes to a shot of a student’s face close-up (close), to a side profile shot of the teacher from the front of the room where we also see a couple of students (medium).
 This may require having your subject repeat a movement.

-Sources for Additional Video Training
+Additional Video Training